How to Synchronise your Synology and QNAP NAS

 Now the specifics of the backup parameters are done, you can set up a schedule (constant, hourly, daily, weekly, etc)

-10. Do Manual synchronisation backup for first time
+10. Do Manual synchronisation backup for the first time

-To ensure all parts were done correctly, it is worth auctioning the fist NAS sync manually.
+To ensure all parts were done correctly, it is worth auctioning the first NAS sync manually.

-If you want to have Qnap as a Main data source and Synology as a slave, than do everything opposite and enable rsync server on Synology.
+If you want to have Qnap as the Main data source and Synology as a slave, then do everything opposite and enable rsync server on Synology.
 I hope this guide helps and thank you for visiting NASCompares.